galaxyproject/training-material/topics/single-cell/tutorials/EBI-retrieval/tutorial.md

 layout: tutorial_hands_on
 subtopic: datamanipulation
 priority: 3
-title: EBI Single Cell Expression Atlas files to AnnData | Creating preprocessed dataset for sc-RNA Filter, Plot, Explore tutorial
+title: EBI Single Cell Expression Atlas files to AnnData (Scanpy) or Seurat Object | Creating preprocessed dataset for sc-RNA Filter, Plot, Explore tutorial
 questions:
 - How do I use the EBI Single Cell Expression Atlas?
 - How can I reformat and manipulate the downloaded files to create the correct input for downstream analysis?
 objectives:
 - You will retrieve raw data from the EBI Single Cell Expression Atlas.
 - You will manipulate the metadata and matrix files.
-- You will combine the metadata and matrix files into an AnnData object for downstream analysis.
+- You will combine the metadata and matrix files into an AnnData or Seurat object for downstream analysis.

 time_estimation: "15m"
 key_points:
 - The EMBL-EBI Single-cell Expression Atlas contains high quality datasets.
 - Metadata manipulation is key for generating the correctly formatted files.
 - To use Scanpy tools, you have to transform your metadata into an AnnData object.
+- To use Seurat tools, you have to transform your metadata into a Seurat object.
 contributions:
   authorship:
     - wee-snufkin